 Promising review: “This makeup setter is perfect for any cream or liquid foundation users.
 It’s light and keeps my makeup from smudging or running — even in Texas heat.” —KMac

-You can buy the Charlotte Tilbury Airbrush Setting Spray from Amazon for around $35.
+You can buy Charlotte Tilbury Airbrush Flawless Setting Spray from Sephora for around $38.

 Even when summer comes to an end, there will always be nights spent dancing in a packed, sticky bar or beach vacations, and these products will make sure your face has a better chance of looking hot (sexy hot) even when you feel hot (temperature hot). ●